 Originally, the surrogacy and egg donation programs operated under the Law Office of Thomas Pinkerton, a foremost authority in the country in the area of Surrogacy Law.
 His experience in this area began in 1990 with the first gestational surrogate baby born in San Diego, his own child, Kaitlin.
 In this case, he obtained the first legal judgment for placing the natural mother on the birth certificate, which set the precedent for all subsequent cases in California.
 Tom’s wife, Darlene, began working under his office as the Contract Coordinator between Intended Parents (IPs) and egg donors/surrogates.
 Tom and Darlene’s combined personal knowledge and experience in the field made them “A Perfect Match” for assisting others with their dream of having a child through egg donation and surrogacy.
 Their first egg donor and surrogate match was made in 1998 when a family came to ask help in locating a donor who met a very specific criteria (this was the original $50,000 egg donor) as well as locating a surrogate.
 Once it was known that the law office would help with matching families with donors who met their needs, it didn't take long before other families also requested assistance.
 This was the beginning of what would eventually become A Perfect Match, Inc.

 In December 2000, while Tom continued to pursue his Surrogacy Law Practice, A Perfect Match, Inc. (APM) was established and Darlene took over operations full-time as Executive Director of the surrogacy and egg donation programs.
 The program has grown in both reputation and size and now works with many local, national and international Intended Parents in order to help them become parents through surrogacy.
-Rose is APM's full-time Surrogate Coordinator and she has been a surrogate three times herself.
+Rose is APM's full-time Surrogate Coordinator and she has been a surrogate four times and an egg donor three times.
 Her first-hand knowledge and expertise makes her a wonderful resource for intended parents and surrogates alike.
 The combination of Darlene's experience of working in the law office, as well as her personal experience as a mother of a surrogate child, plus Rose's experience as a surrogate mother gives us the ability to understand all aspects of the surrogacy cycle.
 Our intended parents and surrogates are able to have confidence that we will not only handle their cycle with expertise, but that we also genuinely care for all parties involved and will do all we can to make sure the surrogacy journey will be a success .
-To date, more than 600 babies have been born through the combined surrogacy and egg donation programs.
+To date, more than 1000 babies have been born through the combined surrogacy and egg donation programs.

 APM is not associated with any one IVF center or physician, so we are able to enjoy a positive working relationship with various IVF centers across the nation.
 APM does not choose the professionals involved with the surrogacy process - that is up to the intended parents.
 We will, however, provide contact information for IVF centers, as well as share our experiences with specific IVF centers, if the intended parents have not yet chosen a center and request that information from us.
 APM's role is to facilitate by acting as the liaison between the intended parents, the surrogate, and the professionals performing the procedures and screening.
 APM's job is to coordinate the surrogacy process, including the screening process, as directed by the primary physician chosen by the intended parents.
 The following information provides an overview of the surrogacy process through A Perfect Match, Inc., and is only designed to help intended parents understand the procedures generally involved with surrogacy.
 The intent of this document is not to provide any medical or legal advice.